-Red Sox vs. Twins Lineups: Eduardo Rodriguez Starts In Series Opener
+Red Sox vs. Twins Lineup: Eduardo Rodriguez Starts In Series Opener

 After a 10-game homestand, the Boston Red Sox hit the road for a three-game series against the Minnesota Twins starting Friday night at Target Field.

-Eduardo Rodriguez gets the ball for Boston in the series opener.
-Though his record sits at only 1-1, the left-hander has been strong for the Red Sox through four starts.
-He currently has a 2.70 ERA and only has allowed one earned run in his last 17 1/3 innings pitched.
+Eduardo Rodriguez gets the ball for Boston in the series opener, and the left-hander has been strong for the Red Sox through four starts despite his 1-1 record.
+Rodriguez currently has a 2.70 ERA and has allowed only one earned run in his last 17 1/3 innings pitched.

 Rodriguez will be countered by Twins starter Phil Hughes, who has had exceptional difficulty with Dustin Pedroia over the course of his career.
-In 41 at-bats against Hughes, Pedroia has recorded 16 hits (.390 batting average) with five home runs and 15 RBI, per MassLive’s Christopher Smith.
+Pedroia is batting .390 (16-for-41) against Hughes with five home runs and 15 RBIs.

 Christian Vazquez will do the catching for Rodriguez, making his third straight start behind the dish for Boston.
-And with Pablo Sandoval and Marco Hernandez both sidelined with injury, Josh Rutledge will start for the Red Sox at third base and bat seventh.
+And with Pablo Sandoval and Marco Hernandez both on the 10-day disabled list, Josh Rutledge will start for the Red Sox at third base and bat seventh.

 Here are the lineups for Friday night’s Red Sox vs. Twins game.